Hongkong Holiday: Production

 Romero revealed in an interview with The Philippine Star that the production flew to Hong Kong in 1955 and stayed for a month to shoot the scenes for the film.

 Release

-Box Office
+Box office

 Hongkong Holiday was a commercial success upon its release.
-The film have grossed more in its first four days than any other films in the Philippines at that time, surpassing the box-office record set by Roberta (1951).
+The film has grossed more in its first four days than any other film in the Philippines at that time, surpassing the box-office record set by Roberta (1951).
 Hongkong Holiday earned ₱82,793 within its first 10 days and grossed around ₱132,000 throughout its run, becoming the second highest-grossing film of 1957 in the Philippines.

 Critical reception

 Ria Limjap of Spot.ph praised Romero and Dolphy's portrayals in the film, with emphasis on Dolphy's performance, saying that he "brought a vaudevillian energy to motion pictures with his lightness of foot and lightness of heart".